hpc-carpentry/hpc-carpentry.github.io/_posts/2019/10/2019-10-07-rstudio-instructor-training.md

 tags: ["Instructor Training"]
 ---

+**The Carpentries wants to thank RStudio for a donation to The Carpentries towards our shared goal of bringing more people into the R and programming communities.**

 In January 2019,
 [RStudio's Education team][rstudio-education] launched an instructor certification program based in part on the Carpentries' instructor training.